Market & comparison education

 Full context before the next step

 This article gives the context a reader needs before opening a routine guide.
-"How to read before-and-after marketing without turning it into a sales claim" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Claim reading: before and after marketing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to read before-and-after marketing without turning it into a sales claim", the practical question is smaller than the headline.
-In a rushed morning with no time for a long wellness plan, "How to read before-and-after marketing without turning it into a sales claim" is usually a practical decision rather than a promise hunt.
+For "Claim reading: before and after marketing", the practical question is smaller than the headline.
+In a rushed morning with no time for a long wellness plan, "Claim reading: before and after marketing" is usually a practical decision rather than a promise hunt.
 The reader is trying to separate routine support from stronger health claims, so the first move should be observable: separate general wellness content from medical questions.
-If that choice makes the next session easier to repeat for "How to read before-and-after marketing without turning it into a sales claim", the article has done.
+If that choice makes the next session easier to repeat for "Claim reading: before and after marketing", the article has done its job.
+If "Claim reading: before and after marketing" only creates more searching, pause before adding another routine.

 Section 2